almostearthling/when-command/README.md

 When all the needed fields for a tests are given, the test can be accepted by clicking the *Update* button.
 To remove a test line, either specify *Value #* and *Sub #* or select the line to delete, then click the *Remove* button.
 Tests are optional: if no test is provided, the condition will be enqueued as soon as the signal is emitted.
 If a test is specified in the wrong way, or a comparison is impossible (e.g. comparing a returned list against a string), or any error arises within a test, the test will evaluate to *false* and the signal will not activate any associated condition.
 For now the tests are pretty basic: for instance nested compound values (e.g. lists of lists) are not treated by the testing algorithm.
 The supported parameter types are booleans, strings, numerals, simple arrays, simple structures, and simple dictionaries.
 Supporting more complex tests is beyond the scope of a simple scheduler: the most common expected case for the DBus signal handler is to catch events that either do not carry parameters or carry very simple ones.

 **Warning:** when the system or session do not support a bus, path, interface, or signal, the signal handler registration fails: in this case the associated event never takes place and it is impossible for any associated condition to be ever verified.

+### File and Directory Notifications

+Monitoring file and directory changes can be enabled in the *Settings* dialog box.
+This is particularly useful to perform tasks such as file synchronizations and backups, but since file monitoring can be resource consuming, the option is disabled by default.
+File and directory monitoring is quite basic in **When**: a condition can be triggered by changes either on a file or on a directory, no filter can be specified for the change type, and in case of directory monitoring all files in the directory are recursively monitored.
+These limitations are intentional, at least for the moment, in order to keep the applet as simple as possible.
+Also, no more than either a file or a directory can be monitored by a condition: in order to monitor more items, multiple conditions must be specified.

+As said above, this feature is optional, and in order to make it available the `pyinotify` library has to be installed.
+On Ubuntu this can be achieved via the package manager (`sudo apt-get install python3-pyinotify`); alternatively `pip` can be used to let Python directly handle the installation: `sudo pip3 install pyinotify` (this will ensure that the latest release is installed, but package updates are left to the user).

+**Warning:** Conditions depending on file and directory monitoring are not synchronous, and checks occur on the next tick of the applet clock.
+Depending tasks should be aware that the triggering event might have occurred some time before the notified file or directory change.

 ## Developer notes and resources